fossil-lib/fscl-xpattern-c/README.md

 1. **Create a Wrap File**:

-Create a directory named subprojects in the root directory, next create a file named `tscl-x<name>-c.wrap` in the `subprojects` directory of your project with the following content:
+Create a directory named subprojects in the root directory, next create a file named `tscl-xpattern-c.wrap` in the `subprojects` directory of your project with the following content:

    ```bash
    # ================ #